Aesonus/paladin/README.md

 } //End Class
 ```

-These are the types that have overridable methods associated with them:
+These are the types that have override-able methods associated with them:
-int, string, float, integer, array, null
+int, string, float, array, scalar, boolean, and null

 ### Mapping a type to a docblock alias